Dhananjayadmd/DNN_MP/README.md

        - Fixed point implementation
        - Quantization startegy - the best radix position of the fixed point data in each layer is chosen differently
+       - But fixed point adders and multipliers remain unchanged
        - Runtime configurable hardware architecture
        - Use caffe framework